Welcome to the 23rd

 Cititel Hotel, Mid Valley in Kuala Lumpur, Malaysia

-from Wednesday, March 24, to Thursday, March 25, 2010.
+from Wednesday, March 24, to Thursday, March 25,

-Association, co-organised by The Yee Association
+Family Association, co-organized by The Yee

-Malaysia and The Federation of Selangor & Kuala
+Association Malaysia and The Federation of Selangor

-Lumpur Yee Association.
+& Kuala Lumpur Yee Association.

-March 24 marks the date
+March 24 marks the date for the

-the Cititel Hotel, Mid Valley, Kuala Lumpur -
+Cititel Hotel, Mid Valley, Kuala Lumpur -

 Registration Area.

-On the morning of March
+On the morning of March 25th,

-of Selangor & Kuala Lumpur Yee Association
+Selangor & Kuala Lumpur Yee Association

 Headquarters, followed by The World Yee Family